 - You should see the Copy complete message on the terminal.
 Remove the USB drive from your MacBook.

-- As shown in the image, you can replace the old macOS version to the one of your liking.
+- As shown in the image, you can replace the old macOS version to your macOS version of choice

 Erase macOS Mojave from MacBook